GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The best programmers are up to 28 times better than the worst programmers, according to “individual differences” research.
-Given that their pay is never commensurate, they are the biggest bargains in the software field.
+> ### A framework can provide 90% of the features we need quickly — giving us a false sense of confidence early in the development cycle — and then be frustratingly hard when it comes to implementing the last 10%.
 >
-> ~ *Robert L. Glass*
+> ~ *Tony Parisi (software developer)*

 ---
 ## 🏎 Quick Facts